finos/common-domain-model/README.md

 | Manuel Martos        | TradeHeader    | OrgRep                                      | manel-martos         |
 | Marc Gratacos        | TradeHeader    | OrgRep                                      | mgratacos            |

-If you would like to get in touch with the CDM maintainer team, contact them through their mailing list at [https://lists.finos.org/g/cdm-maintainers](https://lists.finos.org/g/cdm-maintainers). **You can do so by first subscribing at [cdm-maintainers+subscribe@lists.finos.org](mailto:cdm-maintainers+subscribe@lists.finos.org) and posting at [cdm-maintainers@lists.finos.org](mailto:cdm-maintainers@lists.finos.org) .**
+If you would like to get in touch with the CDM maintainer team, contact them through their [mailing list](https://lists.finos.org/g/cdm-maintainers). **You can do so by first subscribing at [cdm-maintainers+subscribe@lists.finos.org](mailto:cdm-maintainers+subscribe@lists.finos.org) and posting at [cdm-maintainers@lists.finos.org](mailto:cdm-maintainers@lists.finos.org) .**

 ## License